Agreements Information

 Next steps

-On Thursday, May 8 at 5:30 p.m. at the Estes Park Town Hall, the Park Hospital District will hold a meeting to introduce a resolution to approve the agreements that will allow for EPH hospital operations to join UCHealth.
-During this meeting, public comment will be heard and directors will be present to answer questions.
-All, including EPH staff, Estes Valley residents and visitors of Estes Park, are welcome to attend.
+On Thursday, May 8 at 5:30 p.m. at the Estes Park Town Hall, the Park Hospital District held a meeting to introduce a resolution to approve the agreements that will allow for EPH hospital operations to join UCHealth.
+During this meeting, public comment was heard and directors were present to answer questions.
+All, including EPH staff, Estes Valley residents and visitors of Estes Park, were welcome to attend.
 Links to the resolution and agreements are found on this page.

-A second board meeting will occur on Thursday, May 15 at 6:30 p.m. at the Estes Park Town Hall (note the different start time from most board meetings).
-The public will have an additional opportunity to comment and ask questions at this meeting, and the PHD Board of Directors will consider voting on whether or not to approve the resolution for approval to move forward with the agreements.
+A second board meeting occurred on Thursday, May 15 at 6:30 p.m. at the Estes Park Town Hall.
+The public had an additional opportunity to comment and ask questions at this meeting, and the PHD Board of Directors considered voting on whether or not to approve the resolution for approval to move forward with the agreements.
+Following public and board comment, the PHD board unanimously agreed to approve the resolution to have EPH operations join UCHealth.
+The agreements were signed by the PHD Board of Directors later that evening.

-If the UCHealth and PHD boards approve the agreements, they will likely be signed in late May.
-The District and UCHealth will then seek review of the agreements by the Colorado Attorney General as required by Colorado state statute.
+The District and UCHealth will now seek review of the agreements by the Colorado Attorney General as required by Colorado state statute.
 Following the AG review, leaders will work towards an effective date, at which time EPH’s hospital operations will become part of UCHealth.

 Frequently asked questions